Domains18/react-blog/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple blog app built with React Native.

+# To Run the app
+please install the dependencies first

+### ` npm install`

 ## Available Scripts